Alakaresh/customiizer/README.md

 This WordPress theme powers the Customiizer site.
 Some features rely on PHP's GD extension for generating PNG images.

+## Color palette templates

+The admin dashboard color settings now support named templates.
+Save the current palette, reload a saved one or remove unused templates from the "Modèles de palette" section.

 ## PNG compression

 Only mockup images converted from WebP to PNG use the `PNG_COMPRESSION_LEVEL` constant defined in `utilities.php`.
 This constant is read by the `convert_webp_to_png_server()` function in `includes/generate_mockup.php`.
 The value ranges from `0` (no compression) to `9` (maximum compression).
 Higher compression reduces file size but increases CPU usage when saving images.